-SPL HP C/XL Equivalent copyright-command: copyright-pragma: \$COPYRIGHT "string"[,] #pragma COPYRIGHT "string" The combined strings are written to the object module and the compiled program as a copyright notice.
+SPL HP C/XL Equivalent copyright-command: copyright-pragma: \$COPYRIGHT "string "[,] #pragma COPYRIGHT "string " The combined strings are written to the object module and the compiled program as a copyright notice.
 A predefined copyright notice is written to the object module and the compiled program, using string as the company name.
-SPL allows the data to be split over lines by having separate strings delimited by quotes and separated by commas. "a" is the line continuation character.
-HP C/XL lets you split the string internally with the "\" continuation character.
-The string continues in column one of the next line.
+SPL allows the data to be split over lines HP C/XL lets you split the string by having separate strings delimited by internally with the "\" continuation quotes and separated by commas. "&" is the character.
+The string continues in column line continuation character. one of the next line.

-The SPL command is quite different from the HP C/XL directive.
+NOTE The SPL command is quite different from the HP C/XL directive.
 In SPL, the combined strings are the copyright notice.
 In HP C/XL, the string is assumed to be a company name that is inserted into predefined text.